 TIP: This is also an option for birthdays!
 Create an Amazon Birthday Gift List to make it easier for relatives to send gifts to your kids.

-2. Don’t pay for a yearly Prime membership unless you want it for more than nine months a year.
+1. Pay monthly for Prime unless you want it for more than nine months.

 Seems like a backwards way to start, but if you only shop Amazon during the holidays, you just want Prime Day access, or you only want to binge watch Marvelous Mrs. Maisel, switch to a monthly Prime membership.